The Safest and Most Dangerous Places in Big Pine, CA: Crime Maps and Statistics

 Is Big Pine, CA Safe?

-The B+ grade indicates that the rate of crime is lower than that of the average US city.
-Big Pine ranks in the 70th percentile for safety, meaning it is safer than 70% of cities but less safe than 30%.
-This analysis applies only to Big Pine's official city boundaries.
+The B+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Big Pine's combined rate is lower than the norm.
+Big Pine sits in the 70th percentile, ahead of 70% of cities and behind 30%.
+The grade covers only Big Pine's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Big Pine is 18.04 per 1,000 residents in the typical year.
-Big Pine Residents generally consider the northwest part of the city to be the safest.
-Your chance of being a victim of crime in Big Pine varies by neighborhood - ranging from 1 in 18 in the northeast neighborhoods to 1 in 61 in the northwest.
+The overall crime rate in Big Pine is 18.04 per 1,000 residents in a typical year.
+Residents generally consider the northwest part of the city the safest.
+Your chance of being a victim ranges from 1 in 18 in the northeast neighborhoods to 1 in 61 in the northwest.

-When looking at total crime counts (rather than per capita rates), the west parts of Big Pine, CA see the most incidents - about 18 per year.
-In contrast, the north part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the west parts of Big Pine, CA report the most crime, about 18 cases per year.
+The north part reports the fewest, around 0 per year.

 The Cost of Crime™ in Big Pine, CA

-The total projected cost of crime in Big Pine for 2025 is $881,171.
-This translates to approximately $408 per resident and $881 per household.
-On average, crime-related costs account for 1.0% of the median household income in Big Pine.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Big Pine for 2025 is $881,171, about $408 per resident and $881 per household.
+That equals 1.0% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 48.4%